javalent/Javalents-Plugins/Admonitions/Nesting Admonitions.md

 ---
-aliases:
-  - Nesting Admonitions
-  - Nest an Admonition
+aliases: [Nesting Admonitions, Nest an Admonition]
 description: Admonitions allows for nesting of other Admonitions, as well as codeblocks.
 permalink: admonitions/nesting
 publish: true
-tags:
+tags: [Admonitions/Nesting]
-  - Admonitions/Nesting
 ---

-# Nesting Admonitions
+# Nesting admonitions

 You can nest admonitions by increasing the number of backticks.
 A nested admonition is created by enclosing a new set of backticks inside an existing admonition.